unisonweb/unison/unison-src/new-runtime-transcripts/io.md

                with Stream.collect.handler)
              with !autoCleaned.handler

+-- Run tests which might fail, might create temporary directores and Stream out -- results, but ignore the produced value and only return the test Results
 runTest: '{Stream Result, Exception Failure, io2.IO, TempDirs} a -> [Result] runTest t = match evalTest t with
               (results, Right _) -> results